 Why are you doing this?

-To help you cut through the marketing speak, duplicity, murkiness, and the lingo that exists in the investing world.
-Some portfolios are not worth considering while some portfolios are a recommended must-have.
-Without a proper benchmarking list you would not be able to see which portfolios are crap and would leave you poor in retirement and which portfolios would leave you wealth beyond comparison!
+I’m doing this to help you cut through the marketing speak, duplicity, murkiness, and the jargon that exists in the investing world.
+Some portfolios are not worth considering, while some portfolios are a recommended must-have.
+Without a proper benchmarking list, you would not be able to see which portfolios are crap and would leave you miserable in retirement and which portfolios would leave you wealth beyond comparison!

 Can I trust the data?

-We take great pains in checking, rechecking and triple-checking the data we present.
-With the amount of data we juggle around however there are bound to be errors.
+We take great pains in checking, rechecking, and triple-checking the data we present.
+With the amount of data we juggle around there are bound to be errors.
 We recommend to always do your due diligence before implementing a specific portfolio.
-If you do notice or even suspect an error we would love a shoutout so we can correct it
+If you do notice or even suspect a mistake, we would love a shoutout so we can correct it

 Where do I go from here?

-As a general rule, the longer timeframe you have the more risk your portfolio can handle.
-Risk is defined by either drawdown and/or volatility (standard deviation).
+As a general rule, the longer timeframe you have, the more risk your portfolio can handle.
+Risk is defined by either drawdown or volatility (standard deviation).

 The first thing then is to find your timeframe.
-You can use our risk portfolios to determine your time frame.
-We have divided them into quintiles.
+You can use our risk-level portfolios to determine your time frame.
+We have divided all portfolios into tertiles.

 The high-risk portfolios.
 They are suited for long-term savings like retirement and college savings with many years to go before needing the money.

 The medium-risk portfolios.
-They are suited for medium-term savings or when you simply cannot see yourself going through a large draw-down that the high-risk portfolios potentially will expose you to.
+They are suited for medium-term savings or when you simply cannot see yourself going through a significant drawdown that the high-risk portfolios potentially will expose you to.